Our thanks to Hank Landau and his colleagues for their help with this post.

 In early 1971, President Nixon created a Construction Industry Stabilization Board to “attack the wage and price spiral.”
 The board reviewed and reversed Local 83’s hard-won wage increase.
 Denny Burns, a Local 83 retiree, remembers that they had that raise for “maybe about a week.”
 Then Nixon took it away.

-When the worked diminished, Local 83’s boomers, who had come to Albany from other Sheet Metal locals form around the State, left town.
+When the work diminished, Local 83’s boomers, who had come to Albany from other Sheet Metal locals form around the State, left town.
 The union’s membership declined to its pre-Mall levels.
 “A job like the South Mall doesn’t come around very often,” recalled Hank.